dan-v/pelican-blog/content/2013-08-20-foscam-firmware-mystery-checksum.rst

 	-rwxr-xr-x 1 root root  48520 Dec 31  1969 wetctl
 	-rwxr-xr-x 1 root root  96327 Dec 31  1969 wpa_supplicant

-The core CGI scripts ended up being located in the camera blob which needs to be decompressed. uClinux uses a Binary Flat format known as BFLT.
+The core CGI scripts ended up being located in the camera blob which needs to be decompressed. uClinux uses a binary flat format known as BFLT.
 To decompress this I used a tool called flthdr.
 I was able to use strings on the decompressed file to search through the camera binary.
 The CGI files were found, but I had no way of seeing the actual contents or modifying them without some form of decompiler.

 I really just wanted to see if I could inject my own CGI script into the firmware.
 My next idea was to inject it somewhere in the init script in the rootfs image.